 Madhavi

 Madhavi is an Indian actor, best known for Tamil cinema.
-Madhavi began their career in 1965.
-With 30 credits to their name, Madhavi remains one of the most prolific and celebrated talents in the industry.
+Madhavi began their career in 1965 and has been a prominent figure in the industry for over 61 years.
+With over 60 credits to their name, Madhavi remains one of the most prolific and celebrated talents in the industry.
 Spanning 60+ years, Madhavi's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones